parinovK/MacOS-Catalina_Vivobook-S13_S330FA/README.md

     8.Touchpad:       ELAN1204

 # What is work?
-1.Wi-Fi (pls download HeliPort for connect to Wi-Fi - https://openintelwireless.github.io/HeliPort/)
+1.Wi-Fi (pls download HeliPort for connect to Wi-Fi - https://openintelwireless.github.io/HeliPort/) + Bluetooth
 2.Speakers
 3.AirPlay (tested on Samsung TV)
 4.Keyboard & Touchpad
 5.Asus fn-keys (increase/decrease the brightness of the display, speaker volume, keyboard backlights, off touchpad)
+6.Built-in Microphone

 # What doesn't work?
-1.Bluetooth
-2.Card Reader (Maybe? not tested)
+1.Card Reader (Maybe? not tested)
-3.Built-in Microphone

 # Problem solving
-1. If speakers do not work - check clover-parameters and replace "alcid=21" with "alcid=3"
-2. -v for OS startup log
+1. -v for OS startup log
-3. If Mac OS is not installed on the hard drive, replace the current EFI with ReEFI at the time of installation.
+2. If Mac OS is not installed on the hard drive, replace the current EFI with ReEFI at the time of installation.